Maguire Fund scholarships

 This fund was set up to support students whose lives are affected by ongoing situations of conflict.

-Our heartfelt thanks to the Chopivsky Foundation, Lance and Dalia Nagel and to our many generous donors who wish to remain anonymous for supporting this Fund.
+Our heartfelt thanks to Rufus Collins, Lance and Dalia Nagel, Edward C. Olsgard, Alison Parente, Tom Stone Capital Group and to our many generous donors who wish to remain anonymous for supporting this Fund.